-- D. In addition, the school administration shall ensure that the school has: - 1.
-Written procedures to follow in emergencies such as fire, injury, illness, allergic reactions, and violent or threatening behavior.
-This shall include school board policies for the possession and administration of epinephrine in every school, to be administered by any school nurse, employee of the school board, employee of a local governing body, or employee of a local health department who is authorized by a prescriber and trained in the administration of epinephrine to any student believed to be having an anaphylactic reaction.
+- 1. Written procedures to follow in emergencies such as fire, injury, illness, allergic reactions, and violent or threatening behavior.
 The plan shall be outlined in the student handbook and discussed with staff and students during the first week of each school year; - 2.
 Space for the proper care of students who become ill; - 3.
 A written procedure, in accordance with guidelines established by the local school board, for responding to violent, disruptive or illegal activities by students on school property or during a school sponsored activity; and - 4.
 Written procedures to follow for the safe evacuation of persons with special physical, medical, or language needs who may need assistance to exit a facility.